beejjorgensen/bgnet0/src/bgnet0_part_3100_dns.md

 To solve this, we have a number of _root name servers_ that can help us on our way.
-When we don't know an IP, we can start with them and ask them to tell us IP, or tell us which other server to ask.
+When we don't know an IP, we can start with them and ask them to tell us the IP, or tell us which other server to ask.
 More on that process in a minute.

 Computers are preconfigured with the IP addresses of the 13 root name servers.
 These IPs rarely ever change, and only one of them is needed to